DamourYouKnow/learn-javascript/public/lessons/variables/lesson.md

 <div class="note">

-The keyword `var` for declaring variables also exists in the language specification, however, the usage of this keyword is no longer recommended.
+The keyword `var` for declaring variables also exists in the language specification, however, the usage of this keyword is no longer recommended so it will not be covered in these tutorials.

 </div>